novacrazy/uvpp/README.md

 * Basically all Request and Stream components
     - File I/O, DNS, TCP and UDP stuff

-* Thread-pool coordination utilities
-    - Still working out the best way to do those

 * Polling handles

 ### Will not implement wrappers for: